department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/payment-history/research/VHA-usability-study-9-2024/topline-summary.md

 >”I saw it on the bill, the actual bill, and I didn't understand why, you know, I did not have to pay previously for the doctor.
 And now I did, and honestly, what it's caused me to do is not want to go to the VA for my health care, and I've actually not gone because I didn't want to incur any more expenses.
 And I started, my husband is disabled, so I found out this year that I actually could utilize the Medicaid, so I switched a few of my medicines to picking them up from Medicaid.
 But now I don't know what my situation will be and you know, not getting the medicine that I need, because I didn't want to incur any more bills.
 Because I honestly didn’t understand how it worked.” -P10

 > “You know what I did.
 I just made it my own.
 I just send what I could send.
-I didn't bother, you know.
-I didn't know I could make a compromise offer or repayment plan.
+I didn't bother, you know, I didn't know I could make a compromise offer or repayment plan.
 I just sent what I had available, and wait until the next time…
 I did not know they were available.
 I didn't know you could dispute them.
-I never, never, actually, because I normally kind of.
-Know my bills and stuff, have an idea what to expect.
+I never, never, actually, because I normally kind of know my bills and stuff, have an idea what to expect.
 I've never had a cause for a waiver or a compromise, but a repayment plan back in the past would have been really nice.
 I'm glad that's there.
 ‘Request help for future health care’, ‘Hardship determination’.
 That's interesting.
 And I think we've got Vets that could use that, I would put money on it actually.” -P3